 Determination for Security Industry Uniforms and Markings on Motor Vehicles

-The following guidelines are current as at 10 March 2010 and have been determined by the Commissioner to assist security operatives and companies to design suitable uniforms and emblems that can be worn within the workplace and markings that may be displayed on motor vehicles.
-The guidelines may be further updated or changed in consultation with industry representatives in an effort to establish best practice.
+The following determination has been made by the Commissioner to assist security operatives and companies to design suitable uniforms and emblems that can be worn within the workplace and markings that may be displayed on motor vehicles.
+The determination is made in accordance with the Security Industry Act 1997.
+This determination may be further updated or changed in consultation with industry representatives in an effort to establish best practice.

-Uniforms and emblems worn or displayed by licensed security operatives should not be designed to resemble or create the impression of affiliation with any Australian or New Zealand Police Service or any other Government or semi-Government body.
-If you have any doubts regarding uniforms and emblems please do not hesitate to contact the Security Licensing & Enforcement Directorate for advice.
+Uniforms and emblems worn or displayed by licensed security operatives should not be designed to resemble or create the impression of affiliation with any Australian or New Zealand Police Service or any other Government of Semi-Government body.

 - Designs MUST NOT include the wording – "Police", "Detective", "Private Detective", "Highway Patrol" "New South Wales State", "Enforcement".